 If you often spot airplanes flying over your area or if you enjoy a good airshow, then binoculars are a great companion to have.
 A good pair of binoculars will allow you to see the aircrafts up close and in much better detail.
 This guide explains what type of binoculars work best for plane spotting and which features to look for when buying them.
 We’ve also listed our top 2 binoculars for plane spotting.

-When shopping for binoculars you will notice that every model name is accompanied by two numbers.
-For example 8×42, 10×42, 10×50 etc. The first number is the magnification of the binoculars (also referred to as power or zoom).
+When shopping for binoculars, you will notice that two numbers accompany every model name.
+For example, 8×42, 10×42, 10×50 etc. The first number is the magnification of the binoculars (also referred to as power or zoom).
 The second number is the diameter of their lenses.
-So 10×42 binoculars for example means that they have 10x magnification and 42mm lenses.
+10×42 binoculars, for example, mean that they have 10x magnification and 42mm lenses.
 The trick is to find the perfect balance between magnification and lens size for your intended use.

 Best Magnification for Plane Spotting Binoculars